TheShonuff/100-days-of-code/r1-log.md

 ### R1D16
 Struggled with getting Tailwind CSS up and running. need to figure out how to toggle my app into dark mode.
 Will focus on Date Formatting and toggle functions tomorrow.

+### R1D17
+Started new Project TIS.
+Got the project setup and backend working ok.
+I setup a model and seeded my database.
+Little success on Github user app today.
+Struggled with media queries working correctly.